Cytnx-dev/Cytnx/Readme.md

     15. Fix bug in CyTensor contract/Contract(A,B) for tensors with no common label
     16. Enhance error message in Network
     17. Add Min(), Max() (CPU only)
+    18. Fix bug in Abs.
+    19. Fix bug in Div i32td.

     v0.5.1a
     1. add Norm() for CPU and GPU, add to call by Tn
     2. add Dot() for CPU and GPU, with unify API for Vec-Vec/Mat-Vec/Mat-Mat/Ten-Vec product.